nitrictech/docs/docs/reference/nodejs/v0/secrets/secret.md

 ---
 title: Node.js - secret()
-description: Creates a reference to a secret in the secrets manager.
+description: Reference for Nitric's Node.js library - Creates a reference to a secret in the secrets manager.
 ---

 Creates a reference to a secret in the secrets manager.